-White papers and full proposals are solicited which propose basic research in the four topics / twelve subtopics.
-The more detailed descriptions of each (found in the released Broad Agency Announcement) are intended to provide the proposer a frame of reference and are not meant to be restrictive.
+Submissions should propose basic research relevant to the five core topic areas.
+The more detailed descriptions of each (found in the released FOA) are intended to provide the proposer a frame of reference though not to be restrictive.
 Topics are not mutually exclusive and proposals may consider issues relating to questions, scope, or regions beyond those listed.

-The 2014 solicitation will once again consider proposals ranging from single-investigator awards to larger, multidisciplinary and multi-institution teams.
-This competition will open to institutions of higher education (universities), including DoD institutions of higher education and non-U.S. universities.
-Non-profit institutions and commercial entities are expected once again to be eligible to compete as collaborators on university-led proposals.
+The 2016 solicitation once again considers proposals ranging from single-investigator awards to larger, multidisciplinary and multi-institution teams.
+This competition is open to institutions of higher education (universities), including DoD institutions of higher education and non-U.S. universities.
+Non-profit institutions and commercial entities are again eligible to compete as collaborators on university-led proposals.

 More details are posted on our FAQ page.
 [Note: An FOA is functionally the same as the old Broad Agency Announcements (BAA).]

 Details on the Minerva R-DEF program, supporting research at our defense education institutions, are given here.

 A new Minerva R-DEF competition for larger research-supporting awards (~$20-80K) will be held in parallel with the university competition.
 For smaller R-DEF Auxiliary awards, contact us to confirm whether your institution participates in this program.